namigasadzade/sql-ecommerce-analysis/README.md

 # sql-ecommerce-analysis
 🛠️ E-commerce SQL Analysis (Work in Progress)

 📌 Project Overview

-This is my first analytics project using SQL.
+This is my analytics project using SQL.
 The goal is to analyze an E-commerce dataset and answer key business questions such as:

 Which products generate the most revenue?